jnozzi/cocoadev.com/markdown/OAConfigurableColumnTableView.md

-General/OAConfigurableColumnTableView is a subclass of General/NSTableView that supports adding and removing table columns via a contextual menu and programmatically.
+OAConfigurableColumnTableView is a subclass of NSTableView that supports adding and removing table columns via a contextual menu and programmatically.

 PROS: Very nice API.